- Recommended

 Discover the best of Inverness — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Inverness trip today.

-City museum and gallery covering Highland history, archaeology, natural history, and local art in the center of Inverness.
+City museum and gallery covering Highland history, archaeology, Jacobite heritage, and local art in the centre of Inverness.

-Regimental museum at Fort George with collections on the history of Highland soldiers, campaigns, uniforms, and medals.
+Regimental museum at Fort George presenting the history of the Highlanders through uniforms, medals, and military collections.

-A well-known contemporary restaurant serving refined Scottish and seafood dishes in a stylish but relaxed setting.
+A well-known contemporary restaurant serving refined Scottish and seafood dishes in stylish surroundings.
+Good choice for a more upscale meal.

-A long-established riverside restaurant in a converted church, known for polished Scottish cooking and a warm, lively atmosphere.
+A long-established Inverness favorite in a converted church, known for polished Scottish cooking, local produce, and a lively but relaxed atmosphere.

 Official public transport app

-Inverness Airport -> Inverness Railway Station
+Inverness Airport, Inverness -> Inverness Railway Station, Inverness

 Find answers to the most common questions about traveling from Salzburg to Inverness by flight.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest flight, the cheapest option, or tips for making the most of your visit at Inverness, this guide helps you travel smarter and with confidence.